brachio-19/brachio-19/README.md

-## Hey there
+# Hi, I'm Sakshi

- -I am Sakshi , a university student
+I'm a university student who enjoys exploring technology and learning new skills.

- -I wanna explore technology so im here.
- -I am currently working on full stack development.
- -I am working on learning electronics and robotics.
- -:)
+## About Me

+- Currently working on Full Stack Development
--
+- Learning Electronics and Robotics
+- Interested in exploring different areas of technology
+- Building projects and continuously improving my skills

+## Why I'm Here

+To learn, build, and explore the world of technology.

+:)

 <!--
 **brachio-19/brachio-19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.